Organ Donor Awareness Week

 Echo Lumena

-The fastest fully automated type and screen on the market today, with the world’s smallest footprint.
-Perfectly tailored for small to mid-sized laboratories or as a back-up system for the Neo Iris, with STAT functionality and true continuous sample access.
+For smaller and mid-sized laboratories, the Echo Lumena delivers the fastest fully automated type and screen on the market today, with the world’s smallest footprint.
+It is suited to standalone operation or as a back-up system alongside the Neo Iris, with STAT functionality and true continuous sample access.

 A Tribute to the People Behind the Results

-The medical scientists staffing blood banks across Ireland – often in the middle of the night, without recognition – are responsible for one of the most consequential steps in the transplant pathway.
+The medical scientists staffing blood banks across Ireland and Northern Ireland – often in the middle of the night, without recognition – are responsible for one of the most consequential steps in the transplant pathway.
 Every result they issue with confidence is a step closer to a patient receiving the organ they need.
-We are proud to support them with instrumentation they can rely on.
+We are proud to support them with instrumentation and reagents they can rely on.

 If you would like to find out more about the Neo Iris or Echo Lumena, please reach out to our product specialists below.